On singularity formation for the two dimensional unsteady Prandtl system around the axis: Introduction

-One can wonder how the one dimensional reduction is related to the full two dimensional problem.
-From the numerics in \cite{GSS} it seems that for certain solutions with symmetries the blow-up indeed happens on the vertical axis.
-However, for other solutions, such as the singularity considered by Van Dommelen and Shen, still from the numerics another singularity appears before the one on the vertical axis.
 In \cite{CGM} we treated a two dimensional Burgers model with transverse viscosity.
 This corresponds to a simplified version of the Prandtl system with a trivial flow at infinity $u^E=p^E=0$ and no vertical velocity $v=0$.
 A similar one dimensional reduction can be made.
 More interestingly we were able to prove that the one dimensional problem captures the main features of the two dimensional singularity.
 As a result we obtained a complete description of the mechanism that leads to singularity for the two dimensional problem.\\

 In the present work, we show that the viscosity is asymptotically negligible during the singularity formation.
-This indicates that the full $2$-d blow-up could correspond to leading order to that of the inviscid Prandtl's equations.
+This indicates that the full $2$-d blow-up could correspond to leading order to that of the inviscid Prandtl equations.
 This has been proposed for the Van Dommelen and Shen singularity in \cite{VC,ESC,CSW}.
-In a forthcoming paper, we study the self-similar blow-up profiles of the inviscid $2$-d Prandtl's equations.
-In particular, we show that there exists one of the form
+In the recent paper \cite{CGM2}, Collot, Ghoul and Masmoudi studied the self-similar blow-up profiles of the inviscid $2$-d Prandtl equations.
+In particular, they show that there exists one of the form

-where $T$ is the blow-up time, and where the profile $\Theta (X,Y)$ satisfies $\pa_X \Theta(0,Y)=-\sin^2(Y/2)\mathds 1_{0\leq Y\leq 2\pi}$.
+where $T$ is the blow-up time, and the profile $\Theta (X,Y)$ satisfies $\pa_X \Theta(0,Y)=-\sin^2(Y/2)\mathds 1_{0\leq Y\leq 2\pi}$.
 Our main result in Theorem \ref{th:main} shows that this is precisely the profile of the reduced one dimensional equation.
 Therefore our result can be understood as a partial stability result for the profile $\Theta$.
-In a further step we hope to treat the complete two dimensional Prandlt's system.\\
+In a forthcoming paper, we will pursue its stability analysis for the full two dimensional viscous Prandlt's system.

-Singularity formation is one problem out of many others regarding the Prandtl's boundary layer system.
-The system is locally well-posed in the analytical setting \cite{SC,LCS,KV}.
-Under monotonicity assumptions, well-posedness holds in Sobolev regularity \cite{Oleinki68,MW,AWXY} and global weak solutions also exist globally \cite{XZ}.
-Note that the solutions we consider here do not satisfy the monotonicity assumption.
-In this case, the equation can be ill-posed in Sobolev regularity \cite{GVD}.
-Similar instabilities prevent the Prandtl's system from being a good approximation of the Navier-Stokes equations at high Reynolds number in certain cases \cite{GGN}.
-Indeed, monotonicity and/or Gevrey regularity in the tangential x-variable are necessary to insure that this approximation holds.
-We refer to \cite{SC,GMM} and the references therein.
-Finally, let us mention that the Goldstein singularity in the steady case has been recently constructed in \cite{DM}.